t0rzz/SamLoader-Reloaded/README.md

 Notes:
 - The GUI uses Tkinter (bundled with most Python installs on Windows).
+- The GUI module supports both package and standalone execution, so building directly from `samloader\gui.py` works with PyInstaller (no import errors).
 - For downloading and decrypting, an IMEI prefix (>= 8 digits) or serial is required by Samsung servers; the GUI follows the same rules as the CLI.

 ## Note